rh569/advent-of-code-2023/readme.md

 **--- Day 7: Camel Cards ---**

 A lot of upfront logic in building the Hand struct and determining HandType derivation.
 Learnt a bit about `#[derive ... ]` for the enum and writing a custom `PartialOrd` function for the ranking.
 I vey much shoehorned in part 2 by passing a flag all the way through to the core logic but it worked well.

+**--- Day 8: Haunted Wasteland ---**

+TODO

+**--- Day 9: Mirage Maintenance ---**

+TODO

+**--- Day 10: Pipe Maze ---**

+Could have done part 1 a fair bit faster, but ended up fighting a bunch of spaghetti code that couldn't decide if it was using positional offsets or directional enums - made more complicated by a dodgy application of a Tile enum.
+Came back to part 2 in the afternoon with a fairly good idea of what the heuristic for an enclosed tile would be.
+Spent a long time debugging why the new example wouldn't even get through the part 1 solver before realising the input wasn't square...